From Numbers to Container Strings

-The counter-examples $\mf A$ and $\mf B$ to \axtcu\ref{urthor} also work in $\mathbb M_1$.
+The counter-examples $\mf A$ and $\mf B$ to the Stack Principle for container strings \axtcu\ref{urthor} also work in $\mathbb M_1$.
 We briefly consider a counter-example that is not in $\mathbb M_0$.
 We use $\scol \X n$ locally for the following polynomial: This is, of course, not to be confused with our use of column matrices elsewhere in the paper.
 We consider an example given by Skolem.
 The example is intended to illustrate that we do not have \emph{the Skolem property} in $\mathbb Z[\X]$, but we do have it in ${\sf Int}(\mathbb Z)$.
 See \cite{cahen:what16} for an explanation.
 Here is the example.

 We easily verify that $\mf S$ is a Markov string in $\mathbb M_1$ and that $3$ does not divide $\X^2+1$ with remainder in $\mathbb M_1$.
 So, by Theorem~\ref{haasjesmurf}, we are done.

 We compute the normal form of $\mf S$ in $\mathbb M_2$.